echannel/settingcrazy/README.md

 ####Validation

-Note: Validation does not work with namespaces yet.

-Settingcrazy always validates whether the value for an option is defined in the enums.
-There are a number of additional validation options available.
+Settings validation will only occur for a model that is using a template, or a namespaced template.
+When validating, Settingcrazy will always validate whether the value set for an option has been defined as a possible value for that option.
+As well as this automatic validation, there are a number of additional validation options that can be specified per enumeration.

-    multiple (boolean) - Whether it is valid to save more than one entry for a single key required (boolean) - Whether a value must be set for this enum dependent ({ enum_key: setting_value }) - A value may only be set for this option if all of the options it is dependent on are set to the specified values type (string) - Only current available value is 'text'.
+    # multiple (boolean) - Whether it is valid to save more than one entry for a single key
+    # dependent ({ enum_key: setting_value }) - A value may only be set for this option if all of the options it is dependent on are set to the specified values
+    # required (boolean) - Whether a value must be set for this enum
+    # required_if ({ enum_key: setting_value }) - A value must be set for this option if all of the options it is dependent on are set to the specified values
+    # type (string) - Only current available value is 'text'.
 This causes settingcrazy to skip the range validation, so any value for this option will be valid.

+Due to the ability to namespace settings (discussed later), the validation errors for each object are placed in the hash, setting_errors, for each model.
+If validation of settings fails, the object will still be flagged as invalid, but the details will need to be retrieved from setting_errors.
+To allow multiple templates to contain settings of the same name, validation errors for settings will be listed under the setting template's class name of the invalid setting(s).

     class Settings::House < SettingCrazy::Template::Base
       enum :is_furnished, 'Furnished', { multiple: false, required: true } do